AdobeDocs/workfront.en/help/quicksilver/documents/workfront-and-experience-manager-integrations/legacy-enhanced-connector-migration/workfront-document-link-updates.md

 * **Document Folder**: A container for digital assets within Workfront

-* **Document ID**: Workfront internal id for a digital asset
+* **Document ID**: Workfront internal ID for a digital asset

-* **Document Folder ID**: Workfront internal id for a digital asset folder
+* **Document Folder ID**: Workfront internal ID for a digital asset folder

-* **Document Provider ID**
+* **Document Provider ID**: ID associated with specific doc providers

+>[!IMPORTANT]
+>
-   This is important to note.
-For any given Document Provider Type, a customer may have multiple connected instances.
+> For any given Document Provider Type, a customer may have multiple connected instances.
 They may have multiple AEM Repositories linked for example.
-Or multiple Google One Drive instances linked.
-The id indicates the specific instance of the connection type we want to replace or switch to.
+Or multiple Google Drive instances linked.
+The Document Provider ID indicates the specific instance of the connection type we want to replace or switch to.

-* **Document Storage Provider Type (also "External Integration Type")**: This is a type of document storage provider integration that we support.
+* **Document Storage Provider Type (also "External Integration Type")**: The type of document storage provider integration that Workfront supports.
 Either via a dedicated integration or a "custom integration".

 * **Current Document Storage Provider Types ( providerType)**: